-Best Management Practices shall be applied to meet or exceed Level 1 protection criteria (or equivalent) as outlined in the Ministry of Environment's "Stormwater Management Planning and Design Manual, 2003", as amended from time to time. - 9.5.6 Development proposals must be accompanied by a drainage plan that indicates contours, elevations, and the proposed final grade.
-This drainage plan must be prepared to the specifications of, and be subject to, the approval of the Town, and shall also demonstrate: - (a) Consistency with a stormwater management master plan, when in effect in the Town: - (b) Consistency with subwatershed evaluations prepared under section 8.3 and water budgets prepared under section 5.2 of the South Georgian Bay Lake Simcoe Protection Plan. - (c) An integrated treatment train approach will be used to minimize stormwater management flows and reliance on end-of-pipe controls through measures including source controls, lot-level controls and conveyance techniques, such as grass swales; - (d) Through an evaluation of anticipated changes in the water balance between pre-development and post-development, how such changes shall be minimized; and
+DRAFT GEORGINA OFFICIAL PLAN - RED-LINED VERSION April 2015 a) consistency with a stormwater management master plan, when in effect in the Town; b) consistency with subwatershed evaluations prepared under section 8.3 and water budgets prepared under section 5.2 of the South Georgian Bay Lake Simcoe Protection Plan, when completed; c) an integrated treatment train approach will be used to minimize stormwater management flows and reliance on end-of-pipe controls through measures including source controls, lot-level controls and conveyance techniques, such as grass swales; d) through an evaluation of anticipated changes in the water balance between pre-development and post-development, how such changes shall be minimized; and e) through an evaluation of anticipated changes in phosphorus loadings between pre-development and post-development, and how the loadings shall be minimized.
+Comment [AF46]: Policy obtained from Lake Simcoe Protection Plan 9.5.6 Stormwater management works that are established to serve new (4.8-DP) major development in the Lake Simcoe watershed shall not be permitted unless the works have been designed to satisfy the Enhanced Protection level specified in Chapter 3 of the MOE's "Stormwater Management Planning and Design Manual 2003", as amended from time to time.
+This policy does not apply if the works are intended to serve: a) an infill development or a redevelopment within a settlement area;b) it is not feasible to comply with the specified design standard; andc) the applicant seeking to establish the works demonstrates that the works incorporate the most effective measures in the circumstances to control the quality and quantity of stormwater related to the development or redevelopment .
+Comment [AF47]: Policy obtained from Lake Simcoe Protection Plan (4.9-DP) 9.5.7 Developments requiring the construction of new or expanded stormwater management facilities may be subject to the general source water protection policies as described in Section 5.3.2. (( 9.5.8 The design of new stormwater management facilities should reduce the risk of contaminating the drinking water by directing the discharge of stormwater outside of vulnerable areas where it would be a significant drinking water threat as outlined in the general source was protection policies as described in Section 5.4.2.
+Comment [AF48]: Policies 9.5.7 and 9.5.8 obtained from York Region's Official Plan Amendment template based on the South Georgian Bay Lake Simcoe Source Protection Plan

-- (e) Through an evaluation of anticipated changes in phosphorus loadings between pre-development and post-development, and how the loadings shall be minimized. - 9.5.7 Stormwater management works that are established to serve new major development in the Lake Simcoe watershed shall not be permitted unless the works have been designed to satisfy the Enhanced Protection level specified in Chapter 3 of the MOE's "Stormwater Management Planning and Design Manual 2003", as amended from time to time.
-This policy does not apply if the works are intended to serve: - a) An infill development or a redevelopment within a settlement area; - b) It is not feasible to comply with the specified design standard; and - c) The applicant seeking to establish the works demonstrates that the works incorporate the most effective measures in the circumstances to control the quality and quantity of stormwater related to the development or redevelopment. - 9.5.8 Developments requiring the construction of new or expanded stormwater management facilities may be subject to the general source water protection policies in Section 5.4.2. - 9.5.9 The design of new stormwater management facilities should reduce the risk of contaminating the drinking water by directing the discharge of stormwater outside of vulnerable areas where it would be a significant drinking water threat as outlined in the general source was protection policies as described in Section 5.4.2. - 9.5.10 In the consideration of development adjacent or in proximity to a Provincial Highway, the stormwater management plan shall be reviewed and approved by the Ministry of Transportation. - 9.5.11 The preparation of comprehensive master environmental servicing plans, or appropriate technical studies, shall be required as a component of Secondary Plans and major development or redevelopment.
+- 9.5.9 In the consideration of development adjacent or in close proximity to a Provincial Highway, the stormwater management plan shall be reviewed and approved by the Ministry of Transportation. - 9.5.10 The preparation of comprehensive master environmental servicing plans, or appropriate technical studies, shall be required as a component of secondary plans and major development or redevelopment.
 Such studies are encouraged to include Low Impact Development techniques to promote the use of natural systems for infiltration, evapotranspiration, and the reuse or stormwater to effectively remove nutrients, pathogens, and material from stormwater, and reduce the volume and intensity of stormwater flows.